bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 Why are we bothering with this MuSig complication here?
 Why do we have to have MuSig just to create an adapter signature that is tweaked damaged broken Whatever terminology when I use No, come on?

-[Answer]: The same reasons you don't want the nodes private key leaked, you don't want the payment point linked as well, if you're not using the same nonce, computations or anything.
+[Audience]: "The same reasons you don't want the nodes private key leaked, you don't want the payment point linked as well, if you're not using the same nonce, computations or anything".

-[Arik]: Not quite.
+Not quite.
 Just depending on that payment not to be there in general.
 What scenario are we trying to avoid?

-[Answer]: A payment being redeemed without it.
+[Audience]: "A payment being redeemed without it".

-[Arik]: Having gone through, yes.
+Having gone through, yes.
 All right, you know what?
 I'll just tell you.

-[Arik]: So one of the important things about this tweak thing is we want to guarantee that if there is a valid signature, it can only be the untweaked signature.
+So one of the important things about this tweak thing is we want to guarantee that if there is a valid signature, it can only be the untweaked signature.
 We must not have any valid signature for this message that is not exactly using this tweak from this nonce.
 Because, why is it so important for us?

-[Arik]: Because if, say, it were to be spent on-chain, because, I don't know, the channel had to close and it had to have a unilateral withdrawal, then we need to be able to extract the signature from on-chain and still be able to claim the PTLC that is incoming to us from our preceding hop.
+Because if, say, it were to be spent on-chain, because, I don't know, the channel had to close and it had to have a unilateral withdrawal, then we need to be able to extract the signature from on-chain and still be able to claim the PTLC that is incoming to us from our preceding hop.

 In order to guarantee that the only way a valid signature is using this particular commitment and this particular tweak, rather not using this particular tweak or not using any tweak at all, is by making sure that neither party can unilaterally create a valid signature.